tsmx/nodejs-tutorial/README.md

 ### DB name and loading of test data

 The databse name used in this tutorial is `nodejstest`.
-To prepare the the tutorial simply create a database with this name and load the intial test data by executing the contents of `snippets/insert-testdata.js` in this DB.
-You can simply do this e.g. by copying it to a Robo-3T shell window and press F5.
+To prepare the the tutorial, simply create a database with this name and load the intial test data by executing the contents of `snippets/insert-testdata.js` in this DB.
+You can simply do this e.g. by copying it to a Robo-3T shell window and pressing F5.

-The script will create and populate a collection called `masterdata` with some documents representing contacts, bookings and booking positions.
+The script will create and populate a collection called `masterdata` with some documents representing contracts, bookings and booking positions.
 These documents are linked by reference to create the following logical structure:

 ```bash
 Contract 1